intel/intel-extension-for-transformers/docs/AutoDistillation design.md

 Flash Distillation is the stage for training the searched model to discover its potential.
 <br>

-In Evaluation stage, trained model will be evaluated to measure its performances (e.g. the prediction accuracy, the hardware performance etc.) inorder to select the best model architecture.
+In Evaluation stage, the trained model will be evaluated to measure its performances (e.g. the prediction accuracy, the hardware performance etc.) in order to select the best model architecture.
 <br>

 For implementing AutoDistillation, a framework class ***'AutoDistillation'*** is designed for excuting the total pipeline, and a criterion class ***'IntermediateLayersKnowledgeDistillationLoss'*** is designed for handling Flash Distillation with existing Distillation class.